Lichy24/speech_models_web/docs/README.md

 - 3rd party tools:
   - ffmpeg (used by pydub the windows and linux have different installtion)
 - HTML:
- - JavaScript
+  - Javascript
   - CSS
   - Bootstrap
   - AJAX
 ## How To Use
 Launch 'server.py' on root for relative paths to work.